raheemadamboev/portfolio/README.md

 - **1 000+ downloads in Google Play Store so far**
 - **4.9 overall stars in Google Play Store**

-MVVM Android application to solve English grammar multiple-choice questions.
+Solve English grammar multiple-choice questions with the English Grammar Tests.
 You can improve your English grammar skills by using the application daily.
 Application is fully robust to configuration changes and process deaths.
 Different screen layouts are made for different orientations.
-Custom views are created.

-MVVM, Firebase, Room, Kotlin Coroutines, Hilt Dependency Injection, Jetpack Navigation Component, Admob, GSON, Jetpack WorkManager, Google Material Design, Flow, StateFlow, Channel, Animations, Custom Views, R8, ProGuard Rules, Git, ViewBinding, Notifications, Completely robust to configuration changes and process death, Different screen layouts...
+MVVM, Firebase, Room, Kotlin Coroutines, Hilt, Jetpack Navigation Component, Admob, GSON, Jetpack WorkManager, Material2, Kotlin Flows, Animations, Custom Views, R8, ProGuard, Git, ViewBinding, Notification, Completely robust to configuration changes and process death, Different screen layouts...

 ## 3A.
 Buxgalteriya schyotlar rejasi (Material3)